Scorptech/milestonetwo/README.md

 <img src="assets/images/ms2_impactearth.jpg" alt="Impact Earth Website" style="float: left; margin-right: 10px;" />

 Over the last few years, the media has been very vocal about near earth objects and the proximity of them regarding the planet.
 So with the “Impact Earth” website, I have listed a number of known asteroids, the dates when they are due and other details regarding their size, speed and impact potential.

 #### The goals of this website are:

--   To give people informaion relating to potential issues with near earth objects
+-   To give people information relating to potential issues with near earth objects
 -   Give visitors an uncluttered, easy to use and graphically pleasing website experience
 -   To allow visitors to request more information about this data via the contact form